Bali is an Indonesian island known for its forested volcanic mountains, iconic rice paddies, beaches

 the beachside city of Kuta has lively bars, while Seminyak, Sanur and Nusa Dua are popular resort

 towns.
 The island is also known for its yoga and meditation retreats.|

 OutUK correspondent Robin Newbold reports on the appeal and charm of this beautiful part of Asia.

 We found this lush island has diversified and is appealing to a more fashionable crowd

-with the numerous boutiques, art galleries, stunning restaurants and bars that have
+with the numerous boutiques, art galleries, some stunning restaurants and bars that have

-at the expense of Kuta, since the drop-off in the Australian backpacker crowd.
+at the expense of Kuta, since the drop-off in the number of Australian backpackers.